Developing iOS Apps Using VIPER: 3 Years Later

 How we got here

 VIPER is not a silver bullet by any means, nor is any other architecture.
 But when you have circa 40 projects being switched between 20 people where the assignments can be anything from a 15-minute bug-fix to a couple of months worth of development, you want to have a well-defined and standardized architecture that everyone understands and uses correctly.
-That allows anyone from a junior newcomer to a seasoned smart-ass to know the where, what, and why, making it easier to get the job done properly and fast.
+That allows anyone from a junior newcomer to a seasoned smart-ass to know the where, what, and why, making it easier to get the job done correctly and fast.

 VIPER in a few words